 Some medications may help the symptoms of hay fever.
 Ask your doctor or pharmacist for advice.
 You may be advised to try:

-- Anti-histamine medications (non-sedating) – these may be useful to control sneezing and itching, but are not as effective as sprays to control a severely blocked or runny nose.
+- Non-sedating antihistamine medications – these may be useful to control sneezing and itching, but are not as effective as intranasal corticosteroid sprays to control a severely blocked or runny nose.
 Ask your doctor or pharmacist for advice if you are breastfeeding, as some medications can cause breastfed babies to become irritable and restless.

 - Eye drops – may relieve itchy, swollen or runny eyes.
 Ask your doctor or pharmacist for advice on choosing the correct eye drops.

-- Decongestant nasal sprays – are useful for quick relief, but should not be used for more than a few days as long-term use can damage the lining of the nose.
+- Decongestant nasal sprays – are useful for quick relief, but should not be used for more than five days as long-term use can damage the lining of the nose.
+Certain people should not use decongestants (such as those who are pregnant, or have high blood pressure).
+Discuss with your doctor or pharmacist before using these medications.

-- Immunotherapy – some people may benefit from immunotherapy, which exposes a person to increasing amounts of an allergen to improve tolerance and reduce symptoms.
+- Allergen immunotherapy – some people may benefit from allergen immunotherapy, which exposes a person to increasing amounts of an allergen to improve tolerance and reduce symptoms.
 This therapy may help hay fever and some cases of asthma, but does not help food allergy.
-It should only be conducted under medical supervision as exposure to allergens can be dangerous and potentially life threatening.
+It should only be conducted under medical supervision, as exposure to allergens can be dangerous and potentially life threatening.
 Seek advice from your doctor.

 Where to get help